 You can also check out an article on how to import CSV file into PostgreSQL.

-After inserting the records into the PostgreSQL table, you can view the data by running the below command.
+After inserting the records into the PostgreSQL table, you can view the data by running the following command.

 SELECT * FROM employee;

-In PostgreSQL, we can write a query on a range of dates using a daterange data type and it represents the range of dates.
+In PostgreSQL, we can write a query on a range of dates using a date range data type, which represents the range of dates.

 SELECT first_name